 Problems and Solutions

 Solution: The acid is too strong.
-For pure palladium prints, the recommended maximum strength is .5%.
-Remember when diluting muriatic acid that its full strength is approximately 29%.
+For pure palladium prints, the maximum strength is .5%.
+A strong solution of hydrochloric acid dissolves finely divided palladium.
+(Remember when diluting muriatic acid that its full strength is approximately 30%.
+So 100 ounces of water added to 1 ounce of muriatic acid yields a .3% solution.)

 Solution: Arches Platine is the recommended paper for this process.
 Only AFO-C(8:2%) – 10 ml of 40% ammonium ferric oxalate with 8 drops of 2% ascorbic acid added – is appropriate.
 Higher volumes of 2% ascorbic acid precipitate the metal faster.
 Also take care to brush the solution across the paper as fast as possible.
 Try spreading the sensitizer with a glass coating rod.